DOI-ONRR/blog-nrrd/src/pages/ga4-transition/index.md

 authors:
 - Erin Elzi
 - Christine Thomas
 excerpt: "Learn how the ODDD team transitioned from Google Analytics - Universal Analytics (UA) to Google Analytics 4 (GA4)!
-This blog outlines how we coordinated with the Digital Analytics Program (DAP), developed explorations (instead of custom reports), and the process of setting up our own agency profile."
+This blog outlines how we coordinated with the Digital Analytics Program (DAP), developed explorations (instead of custom reports), and the process of setting up our own agency property."
 tags:
 - Digital Analytics Program
 - DAP